iobroker-community-adapters/ioBroker.device-watcher/README.md

 -   (ciddi89) Fixed: Instance error list and count was not reset
 -   (ciddi89) Fixed: Made notificatiosn for adapter update working
+-   (ciddi89) Added: Delete objects automatically if it is not selected in settings.(HTML Lists, Adapter&Instances Folder, Data for each adapter)

 ### 2.5.0 (2023-01-27)